Rent vs Buy in Georgia (2026 Cost Analysis + Calculator)

 Georgia's property tax system is relatively buyer-friendly.
 Effective rates statewide average 0.9% to 1.2%, well below the national average of 1.1% and far below Illinois at 2.1% or Texas at 1.9%.
 The Homestead Exemption provides meaningful tax savings for primary residents.
 On a $320,000 home, annual taxes typically run $2,900 to $3,800, or $240 to $315 per month.
 This moderate tax burden is a structural advantage for Georgia buyers compared to Midwest and Northeast states.

-• Buyers capitalizing on Atlanta's continued growth: Atlanta's airport, corporate base, and Southeastern hub status create multi-decade demand fundamentals.
-Long-term buyers benefit from these structural advantages.
+- Buyers capitalizing on Atlanta's continued growth: Atlanta's airport, logistics base, film industry, and Southeastern hub status create multi-decade demand fundamentals.
+Long-term buyers in well-located Atlanta neighborhoods benefit from these structural advantages.

 Atlanta suburb example: $320,000 home, 20% down, 6.75% rate